18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/deployment-part-2-monitoring-and-maintenance/index.md

 In ML, observability encompasses interpretability.
 Interpretability helps us understand how an ML model works, and observability helps us understand how the entire ML system, which includes the ML model, works.

+## Ending

+The junior engineers usually focus on the fun parts which are data engineering or model development.
+To build a successful ML system, we need a maintainable and observable infrastructure to run the ML models on.
+This post covered some issues when deploying such kind of infrastructure but they are not enough.
+In reality, we don't know what bad things will happen in the next second.
+So prepare for it!

 <!-- MARKDOWN LINKS & IMAGES -->

 [monitoring]: /assets/images/ml-skills/the-ultimate-machine-learning-system/deployment-part-2-monitoring-and-maintenance/monitoring.jpg